 Dr. Monica McMurry, Dean, School of Design

-Dr. Monica McMurry serves as professor and the dean of the School of Design and the curator of the Stephens College Costume Museum and Research Library.
+Dr. Monica McMurry serves as a professor and the dean of the School of Design.
 She has 30 years of teaching experience in the fashion field.
 McMurry graduated summa cum laude with a B.F.A. in Fashion Design from Stephens College.
 In 1993, she received her M.S. from the University of Missouri-Columbia in the School of Textile and Apparel Management.
 She recently completed her Ph.D. from the same school.
 Her dissertation topic centered on the dress and historic influence of Jacqueline Kennedy toward women from 1959-63.

 During her teaching career, McMurry has taught both studio and lecture courses in all three fashion programs.
 She is a member of ITAA (International Textile and Apparel Association), the Costume Society of America (CSA), Fashion Group International and Kappa Omicron Nu.
 She has presented both juried fashion designs and scholarly research for both ITAA and CSA.
 In Spring 2011, she was invited to present two of her fashion designs at the Beijing Institute of Fashion and Technology.

-Her work with the Costume Museum and Research Library has given her the opportunity to speak across the nation about historic dress.
+She previously was the curator of the Stephens College Costume Museum and Research Library, which gave her the opportunity to speak across the nation about historic dress.
 From 1983 to 1999, she ran her own custom sewing and design business.

 Kirsteen Buchanan, Associate Professor